Python-SIP/sip/doc/directives.rst

 returned.

-    - :c:macro:`SIP_TEMPORARY` is set to indicate that the returned instance is a temporary and should be released to avoid a memory leak.
+    - :c:macro:`SIP_TEMPORARY` is set to indicate that the returned instance is a temporary and should be released, by calling :c:func:`sipReleaseTypeUS()`, to avoid a memory leak.

     - :c:macro:`SIP_DERIVED_CLASS` is set to indicate that the type of the returned instance is a derived class.
 This is ignored unless the